 Carbon offsetting allows companies to balance out their own carbon footprints by investing in projects that reduce, remove or capture emissions from the atmosphere such as reforestation, renewable energy or energy efficiency.
 By doing so, they can compensate for emissions they produce and bring their carbon footprint down to zero.

-Demonstrating their unequivocal commitment to do better for our environment, Woven Image, pioneers in creating high-performance acoustic finishes using recycled materials, has offset 100% of the upfront embodied carbon of their EchoPanel® acoustic panel portfolio through contributions supporting Greenfleet forests.
+Demonstrating their unequivocal commitment to do better for our environment, Woven Image, pioneers in creating high-performance acoustic finishes using recycled materials, has offset 100 per cent of the upfront embodied carbon of its EchoPanel® acoustic panel portfolio through contributions supporting Greenfleet forests.
 This is in addition to the contributions the company has made from offsetting their operational carbon emissions since 2017.

 Invented and launched by Woven Image in 2004, EchoPanel is the leading eco-friendly decorative interior acoustic panelling solution.
 Designed to reduce and control reverberated noise in shared environments, EchoPanel® is ideal in a variety of commercial interior spaces, including workplace, education and hospitality environments.
 EchoPanel is pinnable, lightweight, printable, easy to cut and install, and its colour remains consistent throughout the depth of the panel allowing it to be installed without frames or edging.